Strawberry Fluff Salad

 Yes, there are two variations on strawberry fluff floating around, the one below with a cottage cheese base, and another without cottage cheese using usually marshmallows, crushed pineapple, and vanilla pudding.
 I have not tried one I recommend yet but will update this post if I find a good one!

-Ambrosia salad usually contains sweetened coconut, crushed pineapple, pecans, mandarin oranges, cool whip, and yogurt.
+Ambrosia salad usually contains sweetened coconut, crushed pineapple, pecans, mandarin oranges, cool whip, and yogurt or cream cheese, similar to our Hawaiian cheesecake salad.
 Pink fluff is a more simple recipe that usually omits the nuts and uses only one fruit.

 If you liked this Fluff Salad, here are a few more recipes that celebrate strawberries!